Wilderness Teen Camp

 The teenagers worked hard to use what they had learned and were tired.
 But all were happy the next morning when they arrived back at camp to see the huge breakfast awaiting them.

-Students learned about the dynamics of the geography surrounding them and helped with the ongoing restoration of a wetland bog that has damage from ATV off-road use.
-The students also learned how to safely fall a tree with a crosscut saw and ax.
-And learned that by removing this tree they were helping to improve the wetlands health.
+Students learned about the dynamics of the geography surrounding them and helped with the ongoing restoration of a wetland bog that was damaged from ATV off-road use.
+The students also learned how to safely fall a small tree with a crosscut saw and axe.
+By removing this tree, they learned they were helping to improve the health of the wetlands.

-They studied the historical benefits of wild plants and plants that could sustain them as food if the need ever arose.
+They studied the historical benefits of wild plants and how plants could sustain them if the need ever arose.
 They enjoyed pine needle tea and made survival stew from edible plants and insects they harvested.

 I enjoyed talking with the students